-The City Museum of Palazzo Trinci is located in the center of Foligno, in Piazza della Repubblica.
-The Trinci Palace is one of the examples of late-Gothic houses of central Italy.
-Inside the Palace the wonderful fresco by Gentile da Fabriano is still visible today which tells the story of the founding of Rome.
-The City Museum consists of several sections: the art gallery, the archaeological museum, the multimedia Museum of Tournaments and the rides and the Municipal Museum Institution.
-The Art Gallery houses paintings of Foligno school of painting from the fourteenth to the sixteenth century.
-Among the most important artists we include: Bartolomeo di Tommaso, Dono Doni, John of Corraduccio and many others.
-The Archaeological Museum houses ceramics, bronzes, sculptures and architectural fragments found during excavations in the territory.
-The Municipal Museum Institution is the most active witness to the history of the city of Foligno.
-The testimonies exposed trace the fifteenth century until the unification of Italy and gives an insight into everyday city life.
-The collection includes: necklaces, bats, liturgical vestments and a special cupboard in carved walnut.
-Concludes the path the Multimedia Museum of Tournaments, Rides and games that illustrates the journey between ancient knights, tournaments, festivals and medieval games.
-The visit offers a virtual and interactive tour for the complete understanding of the museum and its history.
+The City Museum of Palazzo Trinci is located in the heart of Foligno in Piazza della Repubblica.
+Palazzo Trinci is one of the examples of late Gothic residences in central Italy.
+Inside the palace the wonderful fresco by Gentile da Fabriano is still visible today, which tells the story of the founding of Rome.
+The City Museum is made up of several sections: the picture gallery, the archaeological museum, the multimedia museum of tournaments and jousting and the museum of the Municipal Institution.
+The Pinacoteca houses paintings from the Foligno pictorial school from the fourteenth to the sixteenth century.
+Among the most important artists we remember: Bartolomeo di Tommaso, Dono Doni, Giovanni di Corraduccio and many others.
+The Archaeological Museum houses ceramics, bronzes, sculptural and architectural fragments found during excavations in the area.
+The Municipal Institution Museum is the most active testimony of the history of the City of Foligno.
+The evidence on display traces the fifteenth century up to the unification of Italy and offers an overview of daily life in the city.
+The collection includes: necklaces, maces, liturgical vestments and a special cabinet in carved walnut.
+The tour ends with the Multimedia Museum Tournaments, Jousting and Games which illustrates the journey among ancient knights, tournaments, festivals and medieval games.
+The visit offers a virtual and interactive tour for a complete understanding of the museum and its history.